britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 protocol.
-As described in {{?PATH-SIGNALS=I-D.hardie-path-signals}}, several key in-network functions have evolved to take advantage of implicit signals in TCP's wire image, which, as TCP provides neither integrity or confidentiality protection for its headers, is inseparable from ints internal operation.
+As described in {{?PATH-SIGNALS=I-D.hardie-path-signals}}, several key in-network functions have evolved to take advantage of implicit signals in TCP's wire image, which, as TCP provides neither integrity or confidentiality protection for its headers, is inseparable from its internal operation.
 Some of these include:

 - Determining return routability and consent: For example, TCP's wire image